Nanda Prusty

 Nanda Kishore Prusty (1919 – 7 December 2021) was an Indian teacher from Kantira, Odisha.
 In 2021, he was awarded the Padma Shri for his contribution to education.
-A Documentary drama film, Nanda Master'nka Chatasali directed by Pranab Aich has been made on his life, struggle and achievements.
+A Documentary drama film, Nanda Master'nka Chatasali directed by Pranab Aich has been released on his life, struggle and achievements on 12 December 2025 in Odisha.

 Prusty died of COVID-19 on 7 December 2021, aged 102.